coda/packs-sdk/docs/support/contributing/style.md

 To ensure a consistent experience for readers, the following style rules should be followed when writing sample code.
 Many of these rules are enforced automatically by the linter for samples in the `documentation` directory, but small snippets of code inline in markdown files must be checked manually.

+These style rules have been written to optimize the experience for novice developers and those new to JavaScript.
+The language has many advanced features and alternative syntaxes, but they often sacrifice readability for compactness.
+The decisions in this style guide will therefore differ from what's traditionally selected by engineering teams.

 ### Use a single SDK import